 Their normal dog food on a regular feeding schedule is an absolute while camping as well.
 Dogs that are on different feeding schedules just because you’re camping can cause a lot of stress on your dogs.

 The leash/lead is a must have along with their normal leash.
 Tying them up near you will allow them to wander around and not be confined to a small space as well as allow them to stay within a certain feet of you.
 I have the 20 feet cable tie-out as well as her normal leash that I always take with.

 Rice is also a must have for us.
-If our dogs get into something that some previous camper left as a “gift”, then in order for me to help ease their stomachs, I have rice on hand that I feed them that calms their stomachs and regulates their bowel movements.
+Our dogs can get into something that some previous camper left as a “gift”.
+Then, in order for me to help ease their stomachs, I have rice on hand that I feed them that calms their stomachs and regulates their bowel movements.
 If you haven’t ever given your dog rice, then try it next time they have an upset stomach, it definitely helps.

 Camping With Your Dogs Is Fun.

 While the list I named off might seem like a long laundry list, once you buy certain items, you can keep them for years to come.
-Of course the food isn’t part of that list, or the rice.
-The dog bowls, extra toys, dog bed, etc., will last for a long time as long as you’re not like us and lose things at the end of the year.
-If you tent camp, have a separate container labeled “Fido” or whatever your dogs name is so that you can keep it with your other camping gear.
+Of course the dog food isn’t part of that list, or the rice.
+The dog bowls, extra toys, dog bed, etc., will last for a long time.
+As long as you’re not like us, and lose things at the end of the year.
+If you tent camp, have a separate container labeled “Fido”.
+Or, whatever your dogs name is so that you can keep it with your other camping gear.
 If you have an RV or trailer, be sure to not mix up your camping gear with your home gear for your dog.
 It makes the first trip so much easier if you’re not rushing to buy these items at the last minute.